 Choose one of the following projects to complete.
-In lesson 24, you are given more project options, but you may also come back to this lesson and choose another one of these projects for your lesson 24 activity if you find more than one that interests you.
+In lesson 24, you are given more project options, but you may also come back to this lesson and choose another one of these projects if you find more than one that interests you.